Skip to content

 pip install s3torchconnector

-Amazon S3 Connector for PyTorch supports only Linux via Pip for now.
+Amazon S3 Connector for PyTorch supports pre-build wheels via Pip only for Linux and MacOS for now.
 For other platforms, see DEVELOPMENT for build instructions.

 Configuration